SJShin-AI/LCMat/README.md

 ## Overview

 LCMat identifies the optimal dataset by matching the worst loss-curvature gap between the original dataset and the reduced dataset.
-It achieves generalization around the local parameter region on dataset reduction procedure.
+It learns toward achieving the generalization around the local parameter region on dataset reduction procedure.

 <p align="center">
   <img